-It can definitely be confusing, so let me break it down for you…
+The Disney Dining Plan is very popular, but the specifics can be a little confusing, so let me break it down for you…

 There are three main dining plans, the Quick Service, Disney Dining (formerly called Disney Dining Plus) and Deluxe Dining.